diogoaurelio/schedoscopeWiki/Morphline-Transformations.md

 # Summary

-Morphline Transformations allow the embedding of morphline scripts into schedoscope. see http://kitesdk.org
+Morphline Transformations allow the embedding of morphline scripts into schedoscope. see kitesdk.org/docs/1.0.0/morphlines/morphlines-reference-guide.html

+The scripts will be run locally.
+The main use case of those scripts is export of data samples from hadoop to a RDMS oder CSV files.

 # Syntax